Topics Map > Campus Services > Office 365

 - Use the steps outlined in the "Access mail folders in the same tab/window (works with Full Mailbox Permissions or permissions to access individual folders)" section.

-- Access the Service Account via linking - desktop client
+- Access the Service Account via linking - desktop/mobile client

 Important: If the service account was just created or updated by your administrator, it may take up to 60 minutes before you can access the account.